 Golden Parachute clause in the employment contract attracts a lot of talented top executives for employment.
 This clause acts as a safety net for the top executives at the time of the takeover.
 It encourages them to stay longer in the company and thereby boosts their morale.

 At the time of the takeover process, the top executives often become insecure about their job.
 In order to save their job, they avoid any such deal, even if it is good for the company.
 Golden Parachute clause ensures the top executives get enough rewards after their termination and helps them make flawless decisions for the organization.
 It overcomes the personal bias of the top executives.

 Avoid Hostile Takeovers

 In the takeover process, the Acquiring Company is responsible for paying off the terminating employees and replace them with new employees.
-Golden Parachute clause in the employment contract of the top executives makes a costly affair for the Acquiring Company.
-And, so it discourages any hostile takeovers.
+The Golden Parachute clause in the employment contract of the top executives makes a costly affair for the Acquiring Company.
+And so, it discourages any hostile takeovers.

 The above advantages are non-exhaustive in nature.

 Criticism of Golden Parachute